a) SQL Builder: Update, Insert and Delete

 Exec()

 In this case, using Columns is not mandatory.
-A struct can be passed to the Values method so it is mapped to columns and values, as shown below:
+You can pass a struct to the Values method so it is mapped to columns and values, as shown below:

 book := Book{